Gordon D. Love

+Gordon D Love (born 1967) is a British physicist.
+Love is a professor of computer science and physics at the University of Leeds and is the head of the University of Leeds School of Computing.
+Love is a former professor at the Durham University Department of Physics and a specialist in optics research.
+He is noted in particular for his work in adaptive optics.

-He is a Council Member of the Institute of Physics and past board member of the European Optical Society.
+He is a council member of the Institute of Physics and past board member of the European Optical Society.

 Education

 Love earned both his Bachelor of Science and doctorate from Durham University.
 He was an undergraduate at Van Mildert College.
+He attended Ralph Thoresby High School in Leeds.